 Water and Sewer.
-Municipal water service is available via connections to an existing 8" water main located within SW 6th and 7th Avenues.
-Sewer service is available via connections to existing sanitary sewer lines within SW 6th and 7th Avenues.
+Municipal water service is available via connections to an existing 8" water main located within NW 6th and 7th Avenues.
+Sewer service is available via connections to existing sanitary sewer lines within NW 6th and 7th Avenues.
 Pursuant to the Comprehensive Plan, treatment capacity is available at the South Central County Waste Water Treatment Plant for the City at build-out.
 The Comprehensive Plan also states that adequate water and sewer treatment capacity exists to meet the adopted LOS at the City's build-out population based on the current FLUM.
-The FLUM amendment to CC will not significantly increase the demand on these services, as the parcel is part of a larger development already accommodated for in the present capacity calculations, and commercial development potential on the two subject parcels is limited due to its distance from West Atlantic Avenue.
+The FLUM amendment to CC will not significantly increase the demand on these services, as the parcel is part of a larger development already accommodated for in the present capacity calculations, and commercial development potential is limited due to the distance from West Atlantic Avenue.